Zenoh overhead: a story from our community

 Zenoh’s webpage states that zenoh has a minimal wire overhead of 5 bytes.
 This is the result of careful considerations in the zenoh design: from using Variable Length Encoding (VLE), to efficient mapping of resource keys and automatic batching.

 If you are intrigued about this and want to know more, rest assured that you are not alone.
-In fact, the minimal overhead aspect of zenoh attracted a lot of attention and curiosity in our community that led to some interesting discussions on zenoh’s gitter channel.
+In fact, the minimal overhead aspect of zenoh attracted a lot of attention and curiosity in our community that led to some interesting discussions on zenoh’s Discord Server.

 Minimal overhead: what is it?